Mungert69/FreeNetworkMonitorBlog/content/posts/TroubleshootingAServerRealTimeDiagnosticsWithNmapAndOpenssl.md

 featured: false
 draft: false
 ---
 When troubleshooting a server, timely and accurate diagnostics can pinpoint issues that might affect connectivity and security.
-Today, we'll explore how to use the Free Network Monitor Assistant to perform Nmap scans and OpenSSL tests, enabling you to diagnose and resolve server problems in real-time.
+Today, we'll explore how to use the Quantum Ready Monitor Assistant to perform Nmap scans and OpenSSL tests, enabling you to diagnose and resolve server problems in real-time.

 ---